PhilDL/ts-ghost/packages/ts-ghost-content-api/README.md

 ### `.browse` options

-Input are totally optionals on the `browse` method but they let you filter and order your search.
+Params are totally optionals on the `browse` method but they let you filter and order your search.

-This is an example containing all the available keys in the `input` object
+This is an example containing all the available keys in the params object

 ```typescript
 let query = api.posts.browse({